intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/patents/integration-of-devices-through-a-social-networking-platform-us12401615b2.md

 <div style="padding-left:65px">

-an intelligent health monitoring unit communicatively coupled to the first device and the second device, wherein each of the first device and the second device are associated with an individual device profile comprising a set of predefined working parameters, and wherein the intelligent health monitoring unit is to continuously monitor health parameters and detect one or more fault based on comparisons with the set of predefined working parameters;
+an intelligent health monitoring unit communicatively coupled to the first device and the second device, wherein each of the first device and the second device are associated with an individual device profile comprising a set of predefined working parameters and relationship parameters that define a device-to-device interconnection framework for coordinated functioning, and wherein the intelligent health monitoring unit is to continuously monitor health parameters and detect one or more fault based on comparisons with the set of predefined working parameters;

-a networking server to receive a fault information about the second device from the intelligent health monitoring unit and initiate an operational fix by identifying an alternative device capable of performing an affected function; and
+a networking server to receive a fault information about the second device from the intelligent health monitoring unit and initiate an operational fix by identifying an alternative device based on a determined relationship compatibility between the first device and potential alternative devices as defined by their respective relationship parameters, wherein the alternative device is identified from a set of interconnected devices capable of performing synchronous operations according to predefined event timelines; and

-a switch matrix associated with at least the alternative device, wherein the switch matrix is to change an operating state of the alternative device based on an executable instruction requesting a change in the operating state of the alternative device.
+a switch matrix associated with at least the alternative device, wherein the switch matrix is to change an operating state of the alternative device based on an executable instruction requesting a change in the operating state of the alternative device to perform coordinated functioning in adherence with event occurrence timelines associated with the first device.

 </div>